-After a series of serendipitous events, I found myself as the final designer of the newest addition to the Fernwood Gardens.
-Although many ideas where formulated, the one that stuck through every rendition of my design were the hobbit houses as they have been deemed by the staff and visitors.
-For around $250.00 each and a total build time of about 8 hours a building, I had designed three blank canvases to feed a child’s imagination.
+A series of serendipitous events left me as the final designer of the newest addition to the Fernwood Gardens.
+Although there were many ideas, the one that stuck were the hobbit inspired garden playhouses.
+Each playhouse cost around $250.00 in materials took a total build time of about 8 hours.

-For reason of time, I wanted to keep the houses as simple as possible to create.
+I wanted to keep each garden playhouse as simple as possible to create so I re-purposed easily found parts.
 The base is an extra large doghouse.
-What more could you ask for than a prefab, cedar house that only required a drill?
+This is a prefab, cedar house that only requires a drill to assemble.

-- 1 Large doghouse (we used The Stable Wood Pet House by Merry Pet, Large is recommended)
+- Large doghouse (we used The Stable Wood Pet House by Merry Pet, I recommend a size Large)

 - Spray paint of choice